 “Cruelty free is becoming a non-negotiable for many consumers,” she says.
 “Clean and cruelty-free beauty is setting a new standard for the way people shop beauty and personal-care products.”

-Producing ice-cream no creature has to scream for, CocoLuscious sells 15 flavours of dairy-free dessert wholesale on Gold Coast.
+CocoLuscious sells 15 flavours of dairy-free dessert wholesale on the Gold Coast.

 Co-director Leah Heron says the business started nine years ago at Burleigh Heads as the first certified-organic, plant-based coconut ice-cream in Australia.